 OAuth2 client

-An OAuth2 client is created and managed in Suite portal.
-It grants access to one or more subscribed services.
-The client consists of client ID, secret and scope.
+An OAuth2 client is created and managed in Rollouts Management UI.
+It grants access to resources within the tenant's scope.
+The client consists of a client IDa secret, and a scope.
 This information is provided as configured into a client application.
-The client application uses the client to get a token from the Suite authorization token endpoint.
+The client application uses the client to get a token from the Rollouts IdP authorization token endpoint.

 Authorization token endpoint